-Our cash position as of June 30, 2023 was \$3.1 million compared to the December 31, 2022 cash balance of \$905 thousand.
-Working capital was \$11.0 million as of June 30, 2023 compared to \$16.4 million at December 31, 2022.
+Our cash position as of September 30, 2023, was \$634 thousand compared to the December 31, 2022 cash balance of \$905 thousand.
+Working capital was \$4.7 million as of September 30, 2023, compared to \$18.3 million at December 31, 2022.
 Our working capital balance and our estimated cash flows from operations during 2023 will not support our operating activities and our obligations for the next 12 months.
 We intend to seek equity or debt financing and have implemented significant cost cutting measures to mitigate our going concern.
 Such financings may include the issuance of shares of common stock, warrants to purchase common stock, convertible debt or other instruments that may dilute our current stockholders.
 Financing may not be available to us on acceptable terms depending on market conditions at the time we seek financing.
 We applied for a \$3.2 million refund under the CARES Act Employee Retention Credit program, however there is no guarantee when, or if, these funds will be received during 2023.
 Furthermore, our independent registered public accountants have expressed that substantial doubt exists as to the Company's ability to continue as a going concern.
 See Item 8.
-Report of Independent Registered Public Accountant in our Annual Report on Form 10-K as filed with the SEC on March 31, 2023 for further discussion.
+Report of Independent Registered Public Accountant in our Annual Report on Form 10-K as filed with the SEC on March 31, 2023, for further discussion.

 On July 25, 2023, the Company received a letter from the Listing Qualifications Staff of The Nasdaq Stock Market LLC ("Nasdaq") indicating that, based upon the closing bid price of the Company's common stock for 30 consecutive business days, the Company is not currently in compliance with the requirement to maintain a minimum bid price of \$1.00 per share for continued listing on The Nasdaq Capital Market, as set forth in Nasdaq Listing Rule 5550(a)(2) (the "Notice").
-A delisting from Nasdaq would negatively impact our ability to raise additional capital through equity financings on acceptable terms in order to meet our plan of continued growth.